 Bibles and Devotions

 Book descriptions are from Amazon and if you click on the book title below, it will take you directly to the book in Amazon.
+You can purchase on Amazon or buy from your favorite independent book store.
 Thank you!

 Sixty-five full-color illustrations, chosen from the “Children of the World Illustrate the Old Testament” contest and subsequent exhibition, combine with evocative retellings of Old Testament stories by Madeleine L’Engle to create a reading experience to be cherished by all people – young and old.